 The easiest way to enjoy a story is through sound.
 From the annals of history is a rich series beginning in 2015; from getting radio-active with breakdowns and heartbreak to the end of Tuesday, time in prison, life on a tropical island and decline of the Lionheart Empire in 2017.

 This book is about the strange new landscape.

-A story originally created by a piss-poor Lionheart Incorporated with free live broadcasts released on YouTube, but the entertainment company changed its name to piss-poorer Lionheart Enterprises then leaked everything, its mind, soul and body on SoundCloud.
+A story created by a piss-poor Lionheart Incorporated with free live broadcasts released on YouTube, but the entertainment company changed its name to piss-poorer Lionheart Enterprises than leaked everything, its mind, soul, and body on SoundCloud.

 Finally, it identifies the pandemic or plague and how we are all doing a one-person show, whether from islands or basements or rooftops.
 We're celebrating the grand demise together.